ravindugm/saml-request-decoder/README.md

 # saml-request-decoder
-NodeJS server for decode SAML requests
+NodeJS server for decode SAML requests and print it as a XML